emma-sax4/emmasax4.info/.github/contributing.md

 ### `Gemfile` and `Gemfile.lock`

 The Gemfile is where the application defines which Ruby gems are important to run the application.
 To learn how to use these files, see this [section](#running-locally).

-### `index.md`

-This is the first page that the site sees.
-Because of the way GitHub pages and Jekyll work, this is the only page that needs to be in the root directory of the project, and needs to be titled `index.md`.
-However, it's symlinked to the `_pages/home.md` file, so the only real place to edit that page should be through editing the `_pages/home.md` instead of the `index.md` file.